 Read more: Best sandboards and sand dune sleds

 When was sandboarding invented?

-The origins of sandboarding sports are not clear, with some claiming this sport could be dating back a good 2000 years.
+The origins of sandboarding as a sport are not clear, with some claiming that similar activities could be dating back a good 2000 years.
 Was sliding down sand dunes a thing in Ancient Egypt?
 Possibly!
-More recently, reports of modern sandboarding date back to the mid 20th century, with surfers in Brazil taking their boards on sand whenever there was not strong enough wind or sea waves to surf on.
+More recently, reports of modern sandboarding date this sport back to the mid 20th century, with surfers in Brazil taking their boards on sand whenever there was not strong enough wind or sea waves to surf on.
 Across the United States, people were also “surfing” on sand dunes in the 60s, way before specific sand board equipment was invented.
 The first major developments in sandboarding came around the same time that snowboarding was taking off in the 1970s, but only began to capture the center stage as one of the most exciting outdoor adventure sports within the past ten years.

 State of sandboarding in